yorgoh/qiskit-metal/README.md

 *Make sure you're still in your <env_name> activated environment*
 ```
 conda install ipykernel
-ipython kernel install --user --name=<any_name_for_kernel>
+ipython kernel install --user --name=<env_name>
 ```
-This will create a kernel for the Conda environment that you can choose to use in Jupyter Notebooks
+This will create a kernel from <env_name> Conda environment that you can choose to use in Jupyter Notebooks

 ##### 2. Launch Jupyter